RBarreiro25/-Vitrine-DEV-_RinT-Tool/README.md

 ## Detalhes do projeto

-RinT is a ongoing development tool designed and developed by Raphael Barreiro, an IT student looking for his first job as a developer.
+RinT is an ongoing development tool designed and developed by Raphael Barreiro, an IT student looking for his first job as a developer.

 You can try out all the input fields!
 For now, I still haven't integrated a database to create a profile/login and save the changes made by a user.
 I'm still studying about back-end and, as soon as posible, I will do that.